emdemor/cov19/README.md

 ## 1. Getting Started
 #### Dependencies
 You need Python 3.7 or later to use **cov19**.
 You can find it at [python.org](https://www.python.org/).
-You also need setuptools, wheel and twine packages, which is available from [PyPI](https://pypi.org).
+You also need setuptools, pandas, pygtc and tqdm packages, which is available from [PyPI](https://pypi.org).
 If you have pip, just run:
 ```
 pip install pandas
 pip install pygtc